 \section{Local unitary equivalence of quantum states}

-In all above considered cases the momentum map relates a state to its one-particle reduced density matrices.
-This observation paves a way of relating the local unitary equivalence to the properties of the reduced states or, in other words, to properties of the momentum map.
+In all cases considered above the momentum map relates a state to its one-particle reduced density matrices.
+This observation paves a way of relating local unitary equivalence to properties of the reduced states or, in other words, to properties of the momentum map.
 Before discussing the usefulness of the momentum map in the context of the problem of LU equivalence let us briefly review the 'standard` approach to this problem based on the concept of invariant polynomials.